Skip to main content

 Task to domain example workflow

-Conductor supports a feature where the same task can be routed to a different set of workers based on a concept called as Task to Domain.
+Conductor supports a feature where the same task can be routed to a different set of workers based on a concept called as Task-to-domain.
 This value is supplied to the workflow when triggered, and if present, it routes the tasks in a different way than usual.
 This is illustrated as shown below.

 Task to domain example workflow